geekMayukh/Hopping-transport/README.md

-# Transport
+# nejncncnenemdkmlem
-Hopping transport of electron in aCNT/PMMA/ITO
+Hopping transport of electron in disordered systems